What is the best way to use Storage Heaters?

 - Storage heaters smell

-Fiction – As with all new products, heaters, trainers, clothing there is usually a "new" smell which disappears after use.
+Fiction – As with all new products such as heaters, trainers and clothing, there is usually a "new" smell which disappears after use.
 Unlike panel heaters, dust does not burn and smell on impact.

 - Storage heaters make a lot of noise